jlozovei/me/_portfolio/tropico.md

 Alongside my friend [Daniel Koganas](https://koganas.com/), we helped Trópico to modernize their website, helping them to display their work in a fancy way.

-Daniel worked on the new UX/UI, and together we developed the new website using WordPress, JavaScript ES5 and Sass.
+Daniel worked on the new UX/UI, and together we developed the new website using WordPress, JavaScript ES5 and PostCSS.
 We also used GitHub as our git platform.

 This project required a lot of attention on SEO, accessibility and performance - the site must be fast while beautiful, and interaction-rich.